 Global performance management processes cover partners in EYG member firms around the world.
 They reinforce the global business agenda by linking performance to wider goals and values.
-These ongoing cyclical processes include goal setting, personal development planning and performance review, and are tied to partners' recognition and reward.
+These ongoing cyclical processes include goal setting, personal development planning and performance review.
 Documenting partners' goals and performance is the cornerstone of the evaluation process.
 A partner's goals are required to reflect various global priorities, one of which is quality.

-EY prohibits evaluating and compensating lead audit engagement partners and other key audit partners on an engagement based on the sale of non-Assurance services to their audit clients.
+The lead audit engagement partners of listed companies in Europe are not compensated based on the sale of non-assurance services to their audit clients.
 This reinforces to our partners their professional obligation to maintain our independence and objectivity.

-Specific quality and risk performance measures have been developed to account for:
+Specific quality and risk management performance measures have been developed to account for:

-- Providing technical excellence - Living the EY values as demonstrated by behaviors and attitude - Demonstrating knowledge of, and leadership in, quality and risk management - · Complying with policies and procedures - Complying with laws, regulations and professional duties - Contributing to protecting and enhancing the EY brand
+Providing technical excellence

+- Living the EY values as demonstrated by behaviors and attitude - Demonstrating knowledge of, and leadership in, quality and risk management - Compliance with policies and procedures - Compliance with laws, regulations and professional duties - Contributing to protecting and enhancing the EY brand